ria-leberu/ria-leberu/README.md

 My nane is Gene/Jean (same pronunciation!).

-I'm a Software Engineer with a strong interest in Robotics, Embedded Systems and Full Stack Development.
+I'm a Software Engineer with a strong interest in Robotics, Embedded Systems.
 I love making things, both in real life and digitally.

 Projects I'm most proud of: